A lot or a little?

-People who see superhero movies just for thrills and chills will find plenty of reasons to love Spider-Man 3.
+People who see superhero movies just for thrills and chills will find plenty of reasons to love this sequel.
 But fans seeking Spider-Man 2's unforgettable combination of action, story, and heart will be disappointed in the franchise's third installment.

 There's now no doubt that Spider-Man 2's emotional depth must have been prolific author/comic-book lover Michael Chabon's contribution to the screenplay.
 The latest script -- co-written by director Sam Raimi, his brother Ivan Raimi, and Alvin Sargent -- just doesn't match its predecessor's level of excitement and romance.
 But while the action is striking, with all the sand blowing, web flinging, and characters flying, all the CGI wonders can't save Spider-Man 3's overlong, underdeveloped story from falling a bit short of super.

 Families can talk about the Spider-Man movie series.
 Which of these larger-than-life films do you consider the best?
 What's more important in superhero movies -- the action or the story?

 Families can also discuss the movie's major themes: character transformation, revenge, and redemption.
 Which characters experience the biggest changes?
 Do they change for better or for worse?
 How can you tell?